JasperW01/Set_Up_K8S_Cluster_On_Mac/README.md

 B. SET UP KUBERNETES CLUSTER ON MAC

 Now we have 4 CoreOS VMs created on Mac with Vagrant & VirtualBox.
-In this section, we will set up Kubernetes cluster on those VMs step by step.
+In this section, we will set up Kubernetes cluster on those VMs step by step, in which core-02 is the master node and core-03 & core-04 are the worker nodes.

 The steps in this section are mainly sourced from https://coreos.com/kubernetes/docs/latest/getting-started.html with practical adjustment.
 Before start, we list the actual values of the following variables which will be used throughout this section.